manisoni28/rebar-graph/docs/docs/kubernetes.md

 title: Kubernetes
 sidebar_label: Kubernetes
 ---
+# Kubernetes

+The `kubernetes-scanner` will connect to your Kubernetes API server and extract all needed metadata.

+You can run the `kubernetes-scanner` wherever you want, but it is easiest to run it as a pod in kubernetes itself.
+You get the benefits of integrated service account auth to your K8S control plane.

 ## Launch Neo4j in Kubernetes Cluster

-You will need a neo4j instance to store the graph data.
-Assuming you don't have one available, the following will create a neo4j database instance as a pod inside your cluster:
+If you don't already have a Neo4j instance running, it is very easy to launch one in Kubernetes.
+It won't have persisitent volumes, but that's OK to start.

+The following will create a neo4j pod and a service that your scanner will use to connect to it:

 ```bash
 kubectl create -f \